 The flanks were covered with small detachments formed from border guards, Cossacks and militia: the right flank - the direction along the Black Sea coast to Batumu, and the left - against the Kurdish regions, where with the announcement of mobilization the Turks began to form the Kurdish irregular cavalry, and Persian Azerbaijan.
 Total Caucasian army numbered approx. 153 battalions, 175 Cossack hundreds and 350 guns.

-With the outbreak of World War I, an Armenian volunteer movement unfolded in Transcaucasia.
-The Armenians pinned certain hopes on this war, counting on the liberation of Western Armenia with the help of Russian weapons.
-Therefore, the Armenian socio-political forces and national parties declared this war fair and declared their unconditional support for the Entente.
-The leadership of Turkey, for its part, tried to attract Western Armenians to its side and offered them to create volunteer detachments as part of the Turkish army and persuade the Eastern Armenians to joint action against Russia.
-These plans, however, were not destined to come true.
+With the beginning of the First World War, the Armenian volunteer movement developed in Transcaucasia.
+Armenians pinned certain hopes on this war, counting on liberation of Western Armenia with the help of Russian weapons.
+Therefore, the Armenian socio-political forces and national parties declared this war just and declared unconditional support to the Entente.
+The leadership of Turkey, for its part, tried to attract Western Armenians to its side and invited them to create volunteer detachments as part of the Turkish army and persuade the Eastern Armenians to jointly oppose Russia.
+These plans, however, were not destined to be realized.

-At the initial stage, the commander-in-chief of the Caucasian army was the Caucasian governor and commander-in-chief of the troops of the Caucasian military district, Adjutant General I. I. Vorontsov-Dashkov, his headquarters was in Tiflis.
-However, he practically did not take part in the development of operations and leadership of the troops, transferring command of the army to his assistant, General A. Z. Myshlaevsky, and to the Chief of Staff, General Yudenich.
-And after the removal of A. Z. Myshlaevsky in January 1915 - to General N. N. Yudenich, who commanded the army and after its transformation into the Caucasian Front in April 1917.
-The direct control of the troops was in the hands of the commander of the 1st Caucasian Corps, General G. E. Berkhman, who was appointed head of the Sarykamysh detachment - that was the name of the Russian troops operating in the Erzurum direction.
+At the initial stage, the commander-in-chief of the Caucasian army was the Caucasian governor-general and the commander-in-chief of the troops of the Caucasian military district, Adjutant-General I. I. Vorontsov-Dashkov, his headquarters was in Tiflis.
+He, however, practically did not take part in the development of operations and command of the troops, transferring command of the army to his assistant, General A. Z. Myshlaevsky and Chief of Staff, General Yudenich.
+And after A. Z. Myshlaevsky was displaced in January 1915 - to General N. N. Yudenich, who commanded the army and after transforming it into the Caucasian front in April 1917.
+The direct command and control of the troops was in the hands of the commander of the 1 Caucasian Corps, General G. E. Berkhman, who was appointed head of the Sarykamysh detachment - this was the name of the Russian troops operating in the Erzurum direction.

 In April 1917, the Caucasian Army was transformed into the Caucasian Front.